The page has been translated by Gen AI.

 name: jane.doe

-apiGroup: rbac.authorization.k8s.ioIf a role binding like the above is created in a cluster, a user with the username jane.doe is granted the permission to perform the API actions defined in the pod-reader role.
+When a role binding like the above is created in the cluster, a user whose username is jane.doe is granted permission to perform the API actions defined in the pod-reader role.

-An example of writing a group (IAM user group) to a role binding is as follows:
+The example of creating a group (IAM user group) in role binding is as follows.

 # This role binding allows users in the "ReadPodsGroup" group to view pods in the "default" namespace.